With so much focus lately on Millennial’s, I’m curious what employers are doing to support another group of employees — the Sandwich Generation?

 It’s in the employers’ best interest to provide the tools employees need to manage their personal lives so they can do well – and excel – at work.
 Employers who offer these types of benefits to employees show they care about the Sandwich Generation employees and want to do what they can to help.

 Thank you to Alisa Fedders for providing the content for this HR Question of the Week.
-Alisa is a Senior HR Consultant with strategic HR inc. She has nearly 20 years of practical HR experience, working for private companies in HR leadership positions, in addition to her most recent HR consulting experience.
+Alisa is a Senior HR Consultant with Strategic HR She has nearly 20 years of practical HR experience, working for private companies in HR leadership positions, in addition to her most recent HR consulting experience.

-HR Strategy often involves thinking ahead to the future and making plans for the growth and development of key players. strategic HR inc. understands the balance between company strategy and people strategy and can assist you with both needs.
+HR Strategy often involves thinking ahead to the future and making plans for the growth and development of key players.
+Strategic HR understands the balance between company strategy and people strategy and can assist you with both needs.
 Not only do we have the expertise to help you develop a strategic plan for your company, but we also have resources to help you develop your people leaders.
 Visit our HR Strategy page to learn how we can assist you with your company strategy.